gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 <p class="note"><strong>Note</strong>: "Client" and "Server" are used here in the context
-of Function execution, which may have a different meaning than client and server in GemFire's client-server topology.
-While it is common for an application using a <code>ClientCache</code> instance to invoke a Function on one or more GemFire servers in a cluster, it is also possible to execute Functions in a peer-to-peer (P2P) configuration, where the application is a member of the cluster hosting a peer <code>Cache</code> instance.
+of Function execution, which may have a different meaning than client and server in [vmware-gemfire-short-name]'s client-server topology.
+While it is common for an application using a <code>ClientCache</code> instance to invoke a Function on one or more [vmware-gemfire-short-name] servers in a cluster, it is also possible to execute Functions in a peer-to-peer (P2P) configuration, where the application is a member of the cluster hosting a peer <code>Cache</code> instance.
 Keep in mind that a peer member